Bitcoin Pizza Day: The $600 Million Snack That Changed Everything

 Who Is Laszlo Hanyecz (and What Was He Thinking?)

-He decided to prove that Bitcoin could be used in real life.
-Not just mined.
-Not just hoarded.
-But spent.
+So Laszlo made a bold move, he decided to prove that Bitcoin could be used in real life.
+Not just mined, not just hoarded, but actually spent on real world things.

-And probably what he was craving after hours of coding in his garage
+And pizza?
+Well, it was tangible, delicious, universally understood, and honestly it was probably just what he was craving after hours of coding in his garage and he didn’t think too deeply about it.

 Was It a Mistake?
 Or the Most Important Pizza Ever Bought?

-Everyone loves to say, “He could’ve been a billionaire!”
+Everyone loves to say, “he could’ve been a billionaire!”

-But Laszlo doesn’t regret it.
-In interviews, he’s said:
+But Laszlo doesn’t regret it, in interviews, he’s said:

 “It wasn’t like bitcoins had any value back then.”